 Everyone has seen this movie before, a group of highly trained cyber hackers try to take over the world by attacking the one resource we can all not live without, our electricity but in the end the hero comes in at the last second to save the day.
 The problem is this time this is not a movie and no one is sure a hero will show up in the last second to save the day.
-According to a recent report by Symantec, it appears that a group has breached several energy companies and has been lying and waiting since 2015.
+It appears that a group has breached several energy companies and has been lying and waiting since 2015.
 This group of hackers, dubbed the Dragonfly group, have infiltrated several energy companies within Europe and the US and no one is sure what they plan to do next.

 The energy sector has always been an area of interest for people looking to cause chaos but over the last few years that interest has seen a dramatic increase.
 The most notably was the disruption in the Ukraine back in 2015-2016 were a cyberattack that led to power outages affecting hundreds of thousands of people.
 In the last few months, there have been numerous reports about attempted attacks on energy companies in Europe and nuclear companies in the US being breached.
 Every day it seems as if someone is trying to find a way to turn out the lights on everyone.